Unitary Complexity and the Uhlmann Transformation Problem: Introduction

-This theorem is formally stated and proved as \Cref{thm:complexity-decodable-channels}; since we do not expect that $\Uhlmann \in \avgUnitaryBQP$, this suggests that the Decodable Channel Problem is hard to solve in general.
+This theorem is formally stated and proved as \Cref{thm:complexity-decodable-channels}; since we do not expect that $\Uhlmann$ is solvable in polynomial-time, this suggests that the Decodable Channel Problem is computationally hard in general.
 The main idea behind the upper bound (Decodable Channel Problem is easy if $\Uhlmann$ is easy) is that a channel $\cal{N}$ is decodable if and only if the output of the \emph{complementary channel}\footnote{The output of the complementary channel can be thought of as the qubits that a purification (formally, a Stinepring dilation) of the channel $\cal{N}$ discards to the environment.} $\cal{N}^c$, when given register $\reg{A}$ of the maximally entangled state $\ket{\Phi}_{\reg{AR}}$, is approximately unentangled with register $\reg{R}$.
 Thus by Uhlmann's theorem there exists an Uhlmann transformation acting on the output of the channel $\cal{N}$ that recovers the maximally entangled state.
 If $\Uhlmann \in \avgUnitaryBQP$, then this transformation can be performed efficiently.

 The proof of the lower bound (Decodable Channel Problem is hard if $\Uhlmann$ is hard) draws inspiration from quantum commitments.
-As discussed earlier, the hardness of $\Uhlmann$ essentially implies the existence of strong statistical hiding and weak computational binding quantum commitments.
+As discussed earlier, the hardness of $\Uhlmann$ essentially implies the existence of secure quantum commitments, and in particular one where the hiding property is computational.
 From this, we can construct a hard instance of the Decodable Channel Problem: consider a channel $\cal{N}$ that takes as input a single bit $\ket{b}$, and then outputs the commitment register of the commitment to bit $b$ (and discards the reveal register).
 The ability to decode this ``commitment channel'' implies the ability to break the hiding property of the underlying commitment scheme, and therefore decoding must be computationally hard.

 \paragraph{Compression of quantum information.} Another fundamental task in information theory --- both classical and quantum --- is compression of data.
 Shannon's source coding theorem shows that the Shannon entropy of a random variable $X$ characterizes the rate at which many independent copies of $X$ can be compressed~\cite{shannon1948mathematical}.
 Similarly, Schumacher proved that the von Neumann entropy of a density matrix $\rho$ characterizes the rate at which many independent copies of $\rho$ can be (coherently) compressed~\cite{schumacher1995quantum}.